ampproject/amphtml/contributing/building-a-bento-video-player.md

 }
 ```

-The API that your iframe's document uses to post messages is likely different, but it should always dispatch [`HTMLMediaElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events) upstream.
+Your iframe's interface to post messages is likely different, but your component should always dispatch [`HTMLMediaElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events) upstream.

 ### Use `VideoWrapper` directly